Maj Gen William Lyon, USAF [Ret]

 William Lyon’s military affiliations further include his service as board chairman of the United States Air Force Academy Research and Development Institution, chairman (and later chairman emeritus) and director of the USAF Falcon Foundation, as well as a member of the Air Force Academy Foundation.

-General Lyon is the current chairman of the American Air Museum in Britain.
+General Lyon is the past chairman of the American Air Museum in Britain.

-General Lyon attended USC in the 40s and currently serves as a Lifetime Trustee.
-Additionally, he serves on the board of USC Marshall School of Business and is a member of the President’s Cabinet of Chapman University.
+General Lyon attended USC in the 1940s and currently serves as a Lifetime Trustee.
+Additionally, he has served on the board of USC Marshall School of Business and as a member of the President’s Cabinet of Chapman University.

 Given his long history of achievement, William Lyon has deservedly received numerous honors, including: the United States Air Force Academy Distinguished Service Award (November 2005); Ernst & Young’s National Entrepreneur of the Year Award (Real Estate category, November 2005); Operation Smile’s Corporate Humanitarian Award (October 2005); USC Marshall School of Business Leadership Award (September 2005); Distinguished Public Service Award presented by the Chairman of the Joint Chiefs of Staff (May 2005); Chapman University’s Presidential Medal in Business and Entrepreneurship Award (2004); and, Honorary Doctorate of Humane Letters from the University of Southern California (May 2002).

-A Los Angeles native, William Lyon, and his wife, Willa Dean Lyon, have five children and six grandchildren.
+A Los Angeles native, William Lyon, and his wife, Willa Dean Lyon, have five children, six grandchildren and three great grandchildren.